michaelneverwins/lg-pro-tips/desktop-entries.md

 #### User applications
 User-specific menu shortcuts are defined by desktop entries typically located in `~/.local/share/applications`.
 This directory is owned by you, so you can modify the files therein as you like.
 If a desktop entry in this user directory has the same file name as a desktop entry in the `root`-owned system directory, the one in the user directory takes precedence.
 Therefore, if you want to change the icon image or other details of a menu shortcut defined in `/usr/share/applications` without `root` access, you can make a copy of it in your `~/.local/share/applications` and modify the copy.

+The commands `desktop-file-install` and `desktop-file-edit` can be used to install and edit desktop entries, respectively, and the former also has options for editing so that a desktop entry from `/usr/share/applications` can be edited and installed to `~/.local/share/applications` in one step, given the proper arguments.
+However, these commands are probably best used for scripted and bulk editing, while your favorite text editor is probably the easiest tool for one-off edits.

 #### Other
 Desktop entries may also be found in other locations, such as `/var/lib/flatpak/exports/share/applications` for Flatpak programs and `/var/lib/snapd/desktop/applications` for applications installed via Snap.